The Evolutionary Demography of Religion

 The first round of data collection across all five study settings is complete.

 Several lab members are actively contributing to data analysis from this project.
+Student have used the data for course-based projects.

 Selected publications from this project